xiphonics/picoTracker/usermanual/advance-edition/content/pages/device.md

 ***NOTE:*** The remote ui webapp ONLY works in _Chromium_ based _desktop_ browsers.

+## Instrument Audition

+This setting enables or disables automatic instrument audition when you edit sound-changing parameters in the Instrument and Voice screens.
+It is `On` by default.

+See [Auditioning Instruments](instruments.html#auditioning-instruments) for the complete behavior.

 ## Import Resampler

 This setting allows the selection of the sample rate converter used during sample import.
 Available options are: